Rivers-Project-2018/Sophie-River-Thames/README.md

 > **Figure 2:** My final quadrant graph

 The graphs were created with the programming language is R. The code for figure 2 is listed in the repository file directory under the title WINDSOR_PLOT.R [4].
+More detail on creating the graphs are given in the following repository: https://github.com/Rivers-Project-2018/How-to-do-FEV-Analysis.

 **The progression to the final graph.**